jiayizx/jiayizx.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi there!
-I'm Jiayi Zhang (张嘉怡), an incoming PhD student at Northeastern University, advised by Prof. [Weiyan Shi](https://wyshi.github.io/).
+I'm Jiayi Zhang (张嘉怡), a PhD student at Northeastern University, advised by Prof. [Weiyan Shi](https://wyshi.github.io/).
 Previously, I was an undergraduate student in the [Electrical Engineering and Computer Science Department](https://eecs.engin.umich.edu/) at [University of Michigan](https://umich.edu/), with a honors major in Computer Science and two minors in Mathematics and Linguistics.

 During my undergraduate, I was fortunate to be surrounded by so many great people!

 - I was fortunate to be advised by [Prof. Lu Wang](https://web.eecs.umich.edu/~wangluxy/) of [LAUNCH Lab](https://launch.eecs.umich.edu/), who sparked my interest in Natural Language Processing.
-- During the summer of 2023, I worked in [LIT](https://lit.eecs.umich.edu/index.html) where I was fortuante to be advised by [Prof. Rada Mihalcea](https://web.eecs.umich.edu/~mihalcea/) and mentored by [Zhijng Jin](https://zhijing-jin.com/fantasy/), who taught me how to be a well-trained researcher and sparked my interst in Causal Inference and trustworthy AI.
+- During the summer of 2023, I worked in [LIT](https://lit.eecs.umich.edu/index.html) where I was fortuante to be advised by [Prof. Rada Mihalcea](https://web.eecs.umich.edu/~mihalcea/) and mentored by [Zhijng Jin](https://zhijing-jin.com/fantasy/), who taught me how to be a well-trained researcher and sparked my interst in trustworthy AI.

-I am broadly interested in NLP, computational social science, LLM safety, and Agents.
+My research interest lies in building robust, reliable, and socially responsible NLP systems that align with human needs with a focus on agents, safety, and computational social science.

 This site is very much under construction.
 Please reach out to me with any questions!

 # 🔥 News
-- *2024.04*: &nbsp;🎉🎉 I will be an incoming PhD student at Northeastern University, advised by Prof. [Weiyan Shi](https://wyshi.github.io/)!
+- *2024.09*: &nbsp;🎉🎉 Started as a PhD student at Northeastern University, advised by Prof. [Weiyan Shi](https://wyshi.github.io/)!
 - *2024.03*: Our paper "[Analyzing the Role of Semantic Representations in the Era of Large Language Models](https://aclanthology.org/2024.naacl-long.209/)" was accepted at NAACL 2024!
 - *2023.12*: &nbsp;📣📣 I am looking for a PhD position in 24 Fall!